 Whether you use ChaosSearch Analytics and its Kibana offering to search and visualize data, or Elastic APIs to extract results for use with other applications, the Refinery® views help you to access the business and value insights in your JSON files.
-The controls for managing the flattening, storage, and filtering for JSON files gives your data analysts and BI consumers much more control over the storage and visualization.
+The controls for managing the flattening, storage, and filtering for JSON files gives your data analysts and BI consumers a high degree of control over the storage and visualization options.

 This topic provides some examples of how Kibana visualizations might appear with horizontal and vertical expansion of a sample AWS CloudTrail log file.

 In this example, the CloudTrail log is filtered to an object group that uses horizontal expansion.
 The Refinery view for the group does not use JSON Array Transformation to perform any virtual vertical transformations of the

 For this configuration, the Kibana Discover report for the CloudTrail log data shows one record where all JSON properties are flattened to separate columns.
 The Discover output shows the first column sequence for

 For a horizontal index, the possible visualizations are limited.
 You can use simple filters to search for specific values, but it is not possible to show aggregate analysis.
 For example, if you wanted to create a pie chart to show the number of different

 eventName records in this log sample, the horizontal flattening does not support the ability to split the bucket by

 eventName.
 The available